ikesicle/Providirector/Providirector/README.md

 - **V**: While held, you will spawn Tier 2 Elite enemies.
 (Malachite, Celestial)
 - **F**: Tap to direct all spawned enemies to attack the target you're currently spectating.
 - **B**: Burst.
 Once your meter is full, use this to temporarily buff all currently spawned enemies.

-## Compatiability With Other Mods
-This is a catalogue of known compatiability issues at the moment.
-If you're experiencing specific issues with a mod, create an issue or shoot me a DM on Discord.
-My username is `ikesicle`.
-- **Nuxlar**'s **Umbral Mithrix**: Bonfire and Practice Mode are completely broken.
-Everything else works well enough, I think.